A Complete Guide to GFRC: Glass Fiber Reinforced Concrete for Stronger, Lighter Surfaces

 Understanding the ingredients in GFRC is essential for creating a high-quality final product.
 A typical GFRC mix includes the following components:

 Calculating the actual GFRC mix proportions can be complex, involving intricate mathematical calculations.
 If you would like more detail about these calculations, please see this article.
-For a GFRC mix calculator that does all of the calculations for you, click here.
+For a powerful and versatile GFRC mix calculator that does all of the calculations for you, click here.

 How GFRC Concrete is Made